Navy chopper crashes into San Diego Bay and all six crew on board survive, Navy says

 The cause of the crash was being investigated.

-The Navy describes the MH-60R Sea Hawk helicopter as its "most advanced rotary wing maritime strike platform" and says the Navy's "newest Naval Aviators and Naval Aircrewmen" were being taught how to fly it.
+The Navy describes the MH-60R Sea Hawk helicopter as its "most advanced rotary wing maritime strike platform" and says its "newest Naval Aviators and Naval Aircrewmen" were being taught how to fly it.

 for more features.